 Student Engagement Strategies: Employ universal design to meet the needs of all learners and set conditions for independent learning.

 Home-to-School Connections: Understand each student’s home life and use that knowledge to build stronger partnerships with students and their families/guardians.

 Foundations of Online Learning: Attend the Strong Start Academy to confidently launch the school year in a virtual learning environment.

-All professional learning activities will be offered two times per week.
-The Friday training is a repeat of the Wednesday training.
 October: Building Relationships with Students to Support Successful Learning Partnerships Course Description: The 2020-2021 school year will start a little different this year.
 Students (and their families, depending on the age of the student) will be required to attend and participate in school at set times online through a mix of video recordings or live lectures supplemented with readings and assessments.
 Though online courses offer many benefits, they are not right for every student.
 This session will share strategies and promising practices on how to build meaningful relationships with each student (and their families).
 Teachers will receive culturally sustaining tools and techniques they can use in planning and delivering lessons.

 Learning Outcomes: Educators will learn a breadth of culturally sustaining strategies: How to develop relationships and rapport with each student that focuses on growth mindset; how to establish partnerships with students and their families/guardians for successful online learning; promising practices for self-care; trauma-informed promising practices on engaging students in an online space.
 We will also set the stage for using Zaretta Hammond’s Ready for Rigor Framework in a virtual setting.